BenLinnik/zBANK/README.md

 # zBANK
-COBOL program to simulate a bank account using VSAM files
+COBOL program to simulate a bank account balance, utilizing a VSAM file as a persistant storage

 COBOL application using\